Abolitionism in New Bedford, Massachusetts: Anti-slavery efforts

 Anti-slavery organizations established in New Bedford generally started out as integrated organizations, but later became segregated.
 In 1834 the New Bedford Anti-Slavery Society was established as an integrated organization.
 Its first president, Rev. John Choules of the First Baptist Church, was a white English immigrant.
 There was also the Bristol County Anti-Slavery Society.
 Separate groups were formed for young men and for women.
 The Quaker meetinghouse was the site of the anti-slavery address by Benjamin Lund in 1828 and is believed to have been a safe house for fugitive slaves.

 New Bedford, a port town, received ships from all over the world, bringing crew members of different cultures and languages.
 As a result, it was very easy for someone who escaped slavery and stowed away on ships to get "lost in the crowd."
 They arrived in New Bedford having traveled along the eastern seaboard on ships headed for New Bedford.
 New Bedford gained a reputation for being able to take in and safely hide slaves, many who came from Norfolk, Virginia, from slaveholders.
 Their success continued even after the Fugitive Slave Act of 1850.
 One slave owner, Major Hodsdon, said that he and his fellow slaveholders had done all that they could think of to procure the "negro thieves" from the "fugitive protectors", including having "disguised themselves, went in different directions and used every endeavor in as silent a manner as could be, to discover the whereabouts of the fugitives."
 Yet, they were ultimately unsuccessful.
 Some shipowning-merchants, like Rodney French, who traded along the east coast were boycotted for their role in saving slaves.
-Whale oil, a product of the whaling industry, from New Bedford were also boycotted.
+Whale oil, a product of the whaling industry, from New Bedford was also boycotted.
 As a misinformation strategy, newspaper articles in the South claimed that people from New Bedford were crazy and treacherous.
 Given the opportunity to flee to Canada, Thomas Bayne (aka Sam Nixon), wished to stay in New Bedford, called by former slaves the "Fugitive's Gibraltar".